joedbenjamin/questionsgame/questionsgameserver/readme.md

   * this is where the fun will start - key word **start** - ok, not really funny but this is where a lot of the logic is - let's get to it!!!
     * if game has not started, then set hasStarted to true
+    * send data to all clients to let them know the game has started as well as the questionsAnswered array
     * calls startInterval which is really where the fun starts (i'm serious this time!!!)

 ```typescript